glauberramos/cloudinary-pwa-angular/post.md

 # Step 1 - Setting up Angular

 We are going to use Angular CLI to initialize the basecode for your application.
-Make sure you have angular CLI installed on your computer and the latest version of node and npm.
+Make sure you have angular CLI 1.4+ installed on your computer `npm install @angular/cli@1.4.9 -g`, this tutorial does not work with angular CLI 1.5, if you want to know more you can follow this [issue](https://github.com/cloudinary/cloudinary_angular/issues/114).

 To create the project run `ng new angular-pwa`